OS-Sketch/www.os-sketch.com/docs/index.md

 need to be sorted and ran through the CPU in order to get specific things done for the operating system.

-Ram: The ram, or address space, is the computer's memory that is used to store working data or machine code, this refers to live actions that the computer's memory needs to recall from the system.
-The ram uses segmentation to split the static data into different sections of the memory.
+RAM: The RAM, or address space, is the computer's memory that is used to store working data or machine code, this refers to live actions that the computer's memory needs to recall from the system.
+The RAM uses segmentation to split the static data into different sections of the memory.

 Process API: The process API is a part of the software, it is code that calls